Creating Cross Browser HTML5 Forms Now, Using modernizr, webforms2 and html5Widgets

 virtual keyboard that appears will be optimized for these type of form

-fields (e.g. when editing a number
+fields (e.g. when editing a number field, the keyboard that

 appears contains only digits and the “+”, “-”, and “.” keys.
 This is